-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities incomes, private funds with Choice/RAD and/or LIHTC Application.
-Spring Garden Area Unit Conversion 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities incomes, private funds with Choice/RAD and/or LIHTC Application.
+69. Spring Garden Area Unit Conversion 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
 May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
 May use ACCs and/or Capital Funds to develop units.
 Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
 Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
 May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
-Spring Garden Revitalization: Phase 1 PA002127 84 LIHTC Rental Units Potential for conversion to project based assistance under RAD.
-Spring Garden Revitalization: Phase 2 PA002162 58 LIHTC Units 32 ACC units Mixed-finance development by third party developer.
+70. Spring Garden Revitalization: Phase 1 PA002127 84 LIHTC Rental Units Potential for conversion to project based assistance under RAD.
+71. Spring Garden Revitalization: Phase 2 PA002162 58 LIHTC Units 32 ACC units Mixed-finance development by third party developer.
 Potential for conversion to project based assistance under RAD.
 Disposition of scattered site properties for new development.
-St Anthony's Senior Residence: PA002131 38 Elderly LIHTC Units Potential for conversion to project based assistance under RAD.
-38 Elderly Units St Ignatius Phase I (Angela Court II) PA002146 PA002159 Phases I; 67 Elderly Units Phase II 64 67 and 54 Elderly Units Designated Suffolk Manor PA002132 137 LIHTC Rental Units PHA acquired ownership of interest of the limited partner Possible major exterior envelope and air conditioner heating system to be improved.
+72. St Anthony's Senior Residence: PA002131 38 Elderly LIHTC Units Potential for conversion to project based assistance under RAD.
+38 Elderly Units St Ignatius Phase I (Angela Court II) PA002146 PA002159 Phase II 64 67 and 54 Elderly Units Designated 74.
+Suffolk Manor PA002132 137 LIHTC Rental Units PHA acquired ownership of interest of the limited partner; Possible major exterior envelope and air conditioner heating system to be improved.
 77 Elderly Units

-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities Planning for RAD conversion Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
 Potential for conversion to project based assistance under RAD.
-Transitional Housing 500 Rental Units New construction of transitional housing units for homeless families and individuals and rehabilitation of housing stock along with neighborhood revitalization efforts.
-May be developed by PHA or alternative Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
+75. Transitional Housing 500 Rental Units New construction of transitional housing units for homeless families and individuals and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or Capital Funds to develop units.
+Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
 Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
-Warnock PA002160 Phase I 50; TBD Development completed.
+76. Warnock PA002160 Phase I 50; TBD Development completed.
 Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
 Potential for conversion to project based assistance under RAD.
-Warnock PA002161 Phase II Transitional Acquisition, new development for 45 45 Elderly housing housing; 45 units housing units and rehabilitation of designation.
+77. Phase II Acquisition, new 45 Elderly PA002161 Transitional housing; 45 units development for 45 housing units and rehabilitation of housing designation.